What's the difference: been and gone

 B (Dennis, of course): I know.
 I’ve been to Greece.

-The mobile phone has also made the been and gone structure more possible, as the dialogue below would only be possible if the two people are not in the same place but are having a conversation:
+The mobile phone has also made using both the been and gone structures more possible, as the dialogue below would only be possible if the two people are not in the same place but are having a conversation:

 FRED (Looking for Joanna, can't find her, and so calls her on his phone): Hey, Joanna, where are you?
 OR Hey, Joanna, where have you gone?